Jasminum grandiflorum aka Catalonian Jasmine

 Catalonian Jasmine, Royal Jasmine, Spanish Jasmine

-How to care for Catalonian Jasmine
+How difficult is it to take care of Catalonian Jasmine

 Catalonian Jasmine requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.